 Our in-house program is unique and a great benefit in a school the size of CBC.
 Students have a full time Outdoor Education teacher in the school to build a relationship with over their secondary school journey - they are not sent off to an external camp for a one-off experience.
 Special needs can be catered to and students can grow and engage with new environments and experiences that are directly linked to the Victorian Curriculum, and have cross curricular links to other work back at school.
 Older students have a specialist teacher in the school to engage with, while the teacher can run extra activities for students.

 Year 7 students have six programmed days.
 Early in Term 1 they have a four-day Surf Camp.
 This Program is run early in their CBC lives to provide both an introduction to one another and the College.
 Over the course of four days the students will participate in surfing, mountain bike riding, beach games, camping out, camp cooking and many other camp activities.

 In Term 2 we continue to explore our natural environments close to Melbourne with an orienteering and mountain bike day at Westerfolds Park, learning practical navigation skills and teamwork.

-Year 8 boys have five programmed outdoor days.
-In Term 2, the Year 8 Camps take boys to the Avon Mount Hedrick Scenic Reserve.
+Year 8 students have five programmed outdoor days.
+In Term 2, the Year 8 Camps take students to the Avon Mount Hedrick Scenic Reserve.
 Students are challenged with a three day hike through a beautiful sub-alpine region.
 To add another dimension to the program students also get a chance to enjoy the fantastic network of trails within the Blores Hill Mountain Bike Park.

 In Term 4 the fun continues as students visit the You Yangs.
 Foundation skills developed in Year 7 are expanded as students complete another orienteering course and explore the Kurrajong Mountain Bike trails.